Angels Amongst Us

 panhandling in the dregs of the city.

-You cannot picture yourself in their shoes;
+You cannot picture yourself in their shoes:

 you've never stepped outside your comfort zone.

-And muttering, "You'll just spend it on booze,"
+And muttering, you'll just spend it on booze:

 you fling barbed words that degrade with their tone.

-Charity is a selfless endeavor;
+Charity is a noble endeavor

-perpetuating the kindness you give.
+that depends upon the kindness you give.

-And good or bad, Karma flows forever,
+And good or bad, Karma flows forever;

 fueled by how you have chosen to live.